 Each of the types of Temporary Canada Visas have a similar way of applying, but there are a few differences.
 Nevertheless, the standard process to apply for any of the Temporary Canada visas is as follows:

 - Start and complete the application by filling out all the necessary forms and paying the fees.

 - Complete the interview by answering the questions truthfully and to the best of your abilities so as to not raise any suspicions from the interviewer that you will break the visa rules.

 - Wait for the Consulate to process your Canadian temporary application, which will take from 2 weeks and up to 1 or 2 months.

 - Check your account frequently to see whether there are any updates.
 If you were approved for the visa, you will see the notification there.

-- If your visa was approved, mail your passport and processing fees to the Consulate according to their instructions.
+- If your temporary visa for Canada was approved, mail your passport and processing fees to the Consulate according to their instructions.

 - Wait for the passport to be processed and the visa to be stamped on it.
 The Consulate will mail your passport back to you with your pre-paid return envelope that you must include when you send in your passport to them.